richardli03/richardli03/README.md

 ### Hi there 👋

-I'm Richard Li (He/Him), a junior at Olin College of Engineering, pursuing a degree in Engineering with Computing.
-I have experience with Python, Go, and C.
+I'm Richard Li (He/Him), a senior at Olin College of Engineering, pursuing a degree in Engineering with Computing.
+I have experience with Python, Go, and C/C++.
+I am primarily an embedded systems engineer, but I have experience across the stack.

 Fun fact: [I write music](https://open.spotify.com/artist/46oNo84Ob0RXNWn3JVb5w7) !
 And I never get to tell anyone because I'm just a plain 'ol software engineer on my resume :P